What are Quaker’s / Friends:

 Can I get more information?

-First, feel free to ask anyone in the Meetinghouse.
-You may find a variety of answers!
-But, if you want something definitive, you may wish to read sections of Philadelphia Yearly Meeting's Faith and Practice.
+Sure, first, feel free to ask anyone in the Meetinghouse.
+[Warning: you may find a variety of answers!]
+But, if you want something slightly more definitive, you may wish to read sections of Philadelphia Yearly Meeting's Faith and Practice.